-If you have any questions about the in-person recital on December 6, please email Savannah.
+If you have any questions about our recitals, please email Park Butterworth.

 Students don’t have to dress up (unless you make them!), and the atmosphere is casual while remaining very respectful of the performers.
 We collect a recital fee in order to cover the cost of the facility, a sound technician, refreshments and programs.
 We will post photos on social media and, of course, you are always encouraged to take as many pictures and videos as you would like on your own cameras.
 Just make sure to tag @masonmusicrocks on Instagram and Twitter, or Mason Music on Facebook, when you post so we can like them too!